This supplement is available to you only if you are awarded an NSERC Postdoctoral Fellowship (PDF).

 The supplement recipient will be invited to attend the annual awards ceremony for the L’Oréal Canada For Women in Science program, supported by the Canadian Commission for UNESCO.
 The ceremony will be held in Ottawa in November (date to be confirmed).
 Travel fees will be covered by NSERC and L’Oréal Canada.

-Moreover, L’Oréal Canada and the Canadian Commission for UNESCO may, from-time-to-time, wish to make public (for the purposes of publicity and promotion) selected information regarding award recipients such as, but not limited to, the recipient’s name; her past and current career and research activities related to science, including place of employment and title, along with a picture of the recipient in her workplace; her current educational institution; the university or institution where she intends to take up the award; and the field of research funded by the award.
+Moreover, L’Oréal Canada and the Canadian Commission for UNESCO may, from time-to-time, wish to make public (for the purposes of publicity and promotion) selected information regarding award recipients such as, but not limited to, the recipient’s name; her past and current career and research activities related to science, including place of employment and title, along with a picture of the recipient in her workplace; her current educational institution; the institution where she intends to take up the award; and the field of research funded by the award.
 By accepting the supplement, the recipient gives her consent to the collection, use or disclosure of her personal information related to her activities under the auspices of the supplement (as described above) to L’Oréal Canada and the Canadian Commission for UNESCO.

 L’Oréal Canada and NSERC will each issue a $5,000 payment directly to the successful candidate.
 The payment can only be made once the recipient has activated her NSERC PDF award.